eastmaels/steemblog.github.io/_posts/account/justyy/2019-02-07_steem-is-centralized.md

 - - -

-This page is synchronized from the post: [Steem Is Centralized?!](https://steemit.com/@justyy/steem-is-centralized)
+This page is synchronized from the post: ['Steem Is Centralized?!'](https://steemit.com/@justyy/steem-is-centralized)